 The Basic Concept

 The Board of Directors consists of 9 directors, including 3 part-time outside directors.
 In addition to regular meetings, the board flexibly convenes ad-hoc meetings as required to deliberate and decide upon important matters concerning management as well as to report business progress.
 Thus, the Company has put in place a system to facilitate swift managerial decision-making.
 From the viewpoint of improving corporate governance, one outside director was appointed at the 97th Annual Shareholders Meeting held on June 27, 2013, the second at the 99th Annual Shareholders Meeting held on June 26, 2015, and the third was appointed at the 103rd Annual Shareholders Meeting held on June 27, 2019.
-Furthermore, the Articles of Incorporation stipulate that Amano's Board of Directors shall consist of no more than 10 directors.
+Furthermore, one female outside director was appointed at the 105th Annual Shareholders Meeting held on June 29, 2021, instead of a retiring outside director.
+Besides, the Articles of Incorporation stipulate that Amano's Board of Directors shall consist of no more than 10 directors.

 In order to clearly define the functions and responsibilities of management and for business performance as well as to ensure swift decision-making and achieve greater management efficiency, the Company introduced the operating officer system in April 2005.
 Of the 16 operating officers, 4 concurrently serve as directors.
 The Audit & Supervisory Board consists of four members, including two part-time outside members.
 In addition to attending Board of Directors meetings, full-time Audit & Supervisory Board members actively participates in the internal committee meetings and other meetings in order to monitor the execution of directors' duties and to work with the Internal Audit Unit to more effectively supervise business performance.